 Tune into your local community station for the full bulletins.

-The community broadcasting sector is a vital part of the Australian media landscape and plays an important role in providing a voice for communities that aren’t adequately serviced by other broadcasting sectors.
+Community broadcasting is a vital part of the Australian media landscape.
+The 450+ radio services broadcasting across Australia play an important role in providing a voice for communities that aren’t adequately serviced by other broadcasting sectors.
+These include: